MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 The cloud flow is triggered when a new invoice is added to a SharePoint folder.
 It then calls the invoice processing prebuilt AI model to extract its data.
 Next, we check if the confidence score for the *Invoice total value* property is less than 0.65.
 If it’s the case, we then call a custom document processing model that we trained with invoices where we usually get a low confidence score for the total field.
 Finally, we save the extracted data from the invoice into an Excel file.

 :::image type="content" source="media/invoice-and-form-process-flow2.png" alt-text="Screenshot of an invoice and document processing cloud flow for low scores.":::

-### Use the invoice processing prebuilt model to handle invoices that a custom document processing model hasn’t been trained to handle
+### Use the invoice processing prebuilt model to handle invoices that a custom document processing model isn't trained to handle

 One way to use the invoice processing prebuilt model is to use it as a fallback model to handle invoices that you didn't train in your custom document processing model.
 For example, let's say you built a document processing model, and trained it to extract data from your top 20 invoice providers.
 You could then use the invoice processing prebuilt model to process all new invoices or lower volume invoices.
 Here’s an example of how you could do it: